smaranchand/pvt-nuc-tem/README.md

 # Private-Nuclei-Templates

-Here are some nuclei templates i created during the security assessment of the clients.
+Here are some nuclei templates i created during the security assessment of the clients by experiencing the system issues.
-These will be uploaded in official nuclei repository soon.
+Keep checking the repository. :)